PhoenixTales/phoenix-docs/mechanics/attributes.md

 Strength is needed to handle weapons effectively, both melee and ranged weapons.
 There will be no requirement for equipping any weapon, but handling a heavy sword may result in fast or immediate exhaustion, and trying to pull back the string of a strong bow or crossbow may not be possible at all, as that requires quite a bit of strength too.
 Both are visualised by animations.

-Strength will diminish by a factor of 0.5 with decreasing hitpoints, but the
+Damage as scaled by Strength will diminish by a factor of 0.5 with decreasing hitpoints, but the strength value itself will not diminish (with a few balancing and story related exceptions).

 TODO!!
 Add stuff from google docs!